nf-core/metaboigniter/README.md

 The following software have not been written by us:

 MetFrag: This software has been obtained from [here](https://ipb-halle.github.io/MetFrag/) and was originally published under the terms of the GNU Lesser General Public License version 2.1 or later.
+The files include:

+- bin/metfrag
+- bin/metfrag.jar

 jni-inchi has been obtained from [here](http://jniinchi.sourceforge.net/) and was originally published under the terms of the GNU Lesser General Public License v3.
+The files include:

+- bin/jni-inchi-0.8.jar

 The rest of the scripts has been originally written by Payam Emami as part of [PhenoMeNal (Phenome and Metabolome aNalysis) consortium](https://phenomenal-h2020.eu/home/).